vanderbilt-data-science/streamlit-intro/readme.md

 1. Clone this repository to your location of interest.
 You can do this by opening up a command line (Windows: optimally by Anaconda Prompt, but Git Bash, or Bash via WSL can also suffice; OSX: Terminal app) and typing `git clone https://github.com/vanderbilt-data-science/streamlit-intro.git`.
 2. `cd` into your directory.
 Using an Anaconda prompt (or terminal with Anaconda installed in OSX), type `conda env create -f environment.yml`.
 When the installer asks for your approval to install the desired packages, type `y` and then press enter.
 3. Your installation may not be immediate and may take some time.
 Be patient.
+4. If your installation fails **after** printing "Executing Transation...", this means your conda installs succeeded, but your pip installs have failed.
+No problem!
+Type: `conda activate streamlit-env` and press enter.
+Then, type `pip install nbdev streamlit`.
+You can skip the following step (#5) since you've already activated your environment!
-4. After your installation completes, you should see a message about how to activate the environment.
+5. After your installation completes, you should see a message about how to activate the environment.
 Type `conda activate streamlit-env`.
-5. To start an instance of Jupyter Lab, type `jupyter lab`.
+6. To start an instance of Jupyter Lab, type `jupyter lab`.
 Do not close this window!

 # Running streamlit
 After your repo is cloned and your environment is created, you can run the code!
 The way you can do this is through opening a terminal via Jupyter lab and typing `streamlit run penui.py`.
 A window should pop up allowing you to see your UI!